Find summer’s peak pleasures on a drive up to Oregon’s tallest mountain.

 The view is dazzling, as is the building.
 From the outside, the majestic walls resemble a fortress; step inside and it’s a cozy haven.
 In 1936, the Works Progress Administration hired hundreds of artisans to build and furnish the lodge.
 Walk up the stairs and you’ll come across a fat pelican carved in a newel post.
 Passing through the foyer, you find an intricate mosaic of a bear catching a salmon.
 You may notice the grandeur of the lodge first, but look closer and you discover the magnificent details.
 Which is a lot like experiencing Mount Hood itself.

-This article was first published in May 2012.
+This article was first published in May 2012 and updated in February 2019.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.